-EWCM or Egg white cervical mucus describes fertile cervical mucus during maximum fertility and that is stretchy like raw egg.
 Egg white cervical mucus (EWCM) is a type of cervical fluid that is produced right before ovulation, during a time when you are most fertile.
-This mucus is called EWCM because it strongly resembles raw egg white in that it is clear or streaked and is very stretchy and can be watery.
+This mucus is called EWCM because it strongly resembles raw egg white in that it is clear or streaked, and is very stretchy and can also be watery.
 By placing your clean fingers into your vagina and obtaining a sample you can check for the appearance of EWCM.
 When a sample of mucus is between your fingers, it may stretch for several inches and should like somewhat like raw egg whites.

-Women in their twenties typically have more days of EWCM than woman in their thirties.
-Although it is not always true, women in their twenties will have around 5 days of EWCM and woman in their thirties may have only 1 or two days with EWCM.
-Being that this mucus is necessary for conception you should try to increase the amount you have present.
-This can be done by preventing dehydration and by using supplements like evening primrose oil.
+Women in their early twenties typically have more days of EWCM than women in their thirties.
+Although it is not always true, women in their twenties will have around 5 days of EWCM and women in their thirties may have only 1 or two days with EWCM.
+Being that this mucus is necessary for conception, you should try to increase the amount you have present.
+This can be done by preventing dehydration and using supplements like evening primrose oil.

 What is cervical mucus?

 Cervical mucus regulates fertility and its physical properties change during the menstrual cycle.
 The cervical mucus is produced by the cervix and changes consistency throughout your menstrual cycle based on hormones associated with ovulation.
 Shortly after the menstrual period ends, the cervical mucus is dry and prevents sperm from penetrating the cervix but around the time of ovulation it becomes thin, has egg-white consistency, and is penetrable by sperm.